Captain Daniel K. Meadows

 DIAC provides analytic and intelligence services to law enforcement partners, public safety and government partners as well as private sector partners throughout the state and region.
 DIAC also works with the Delaware Emergency Management Agency in our state’s prevention, preparedness, response, recovery and mitigation to natural, biological and technological hazards.
 Services provided by DIAC to our partners include:

-Intelligence-led policing support and case support to law enforcement line officers, detectives and executives throughout the state in the form of daily intelligence products and specific case support products that help leaders “connect the dots” with regard to crime trends and identifying offenders.
-In 2012 DIAC provided 2,299 information and/or intelligence products to our federal, state and local public and private sector partners.
-In 2012 DIAC rolled out a comprehensive crime analysis IT system available to all of Delaware law enforcement.
-This system has played a major role in solving crime to include homicide cases.
+• Intelligence-led policing support and case support to law enforcement line officers, detectives and executives throughout the state in the form of daily intelligence products and specific case support products that help leaders leverage information regarding crime trends and identifying offenders.
+In 2015 DIAC provided 2,300 information and/or intelligence products to our federal, state and local public and private sector partners.

-Providing partners with both classified and unclassified actionable intelligence information that originates within the federal intelligence community, to include the FBI and DHS.
+• In 2015, DIAC continues to provide partners with both classified and unclassified actionable intelligence information that originates within the federal intelligence community, to include the FBI and DHS.
 DIAC takes this intelligence information and analyzes it in context of how it is relevant to Delaware.
-Failure to do this on a regular basis was identified by the 9/11 Commission as a failure in the US intelligence enterprise that needed to be corrected.
-DIAC continues to play a large part in correcting this deficiency.
 DIAC also reports local intelligence information up to the federal government in support of the counter-terrorism mission.
+Considering the threats that face our nation on a daily basis, the DIAC is committed to vigilance in the responsible sharing of threat information.
+The DIAC is able to accomplish this mission with full consideration of the rights to privacy and civil rights/civil liberties of the citizens of Delaware and those that visit or work in our state.

-Providing a central point of contact for both the public and private sectors to report suspicious activity via our suite of Force12 products.
-(800 tip line; Force12 e-mail; DIAC website and Force 12 App.)
-DIAC received 117 suspicious activity reports in 2011 and 64 in 2012.
+• Providing a central point of contact for both the public and private sectors to report suspicious activity via our suite of Force12 products.
+(800 tip line; Force12 e-mail and DIAC website) DIAC received 76 suspicious activity reports in 2015.
 DIAC vets and analyzes the tips and coordinates investigation with the FBI via the DSP Intelligence Section detective assigned to the local joint Terrorism Task Force.

 Providing our private sector partners with threat, risk and vulnerability assessments that they use to make informed decisions on how to protect their critical infrastructure facilities.
 DIAC takes pride in their commitment to safeguarding privacy and civil liberties of all citizens and, like all other fusion centers, has adopted strict privacy policies that ensure the rights of all.